withtally/tally-api-quickstart/README.md

        })
 ```

-once you've passed your query and variables, fetcher will return your data. you can capture your response as a promise
+once you've passed your query and variables, fetcher will return your data as a promise

-here's an example of handling the response in a ```.then()``` and setting the response to some local state
+here's an example of handling the response in a ```.then()``` and setting it to some local state

 ```
 fetcher({ ... }).then((data) => {